Guided tours available in the summer

 All the bells are in the key of 'C'.

 The ropes and sallies are 36 feet long.
-The bells are hung for full circle ringing, which is almost unique to the UK.
+Llanbedrog Church bell full circle ringing, which is almost unique to the UK.
 Most other countries chime their bells.

-It was decided to buy two new bells, re-tune and re-hang the existing three and re-tune the original tolling bell that hung outside the church before the tower was built.
-One of the two new bells was supposed to be dedicated to the Queen during her Jubilee celebration, but there was a spelling mistake on it and the church bought it for a reduced price.
+It was decided to buy two new bells, One of the two new bells was supposed to be dedicated to the Queen during her Jubilee celebration (see above), but there was a spelling mistake on it and the church bought it for a reduced price.
 In respect for his services to the church, the second new bell ordered by the church has the name of the church verger, Bert Jacks, cast into it.

 Bert Jacks with his dedicated bell.